-We have agreed to pay the placement agent an aggregate fee equal to 6.5% of the gross proceeds of the sale of the units in this offering.
-We also have agreed to grant compensation warrants to the placement agent to purchase that number of our shares of common stock equal to 5.0% of the number of shares of common stock underlying units sold by us in this offering, but not including shares issuable upon exercise of the warrants underlying units, or up to an aggregate of \\\\\\\ shares, at an exercise price of \$\\\\\ per share.
-In compliance with the guidelines of FINRA, under no circumstances will the fee, commission or discount received by the placement agent or any other FINRA member or independent broker-dealer exceed 8.0% of the gross proceeds to us in this offering or any other offering in the U.S. pursuant to the this prospectus supplement and the accompanying prospectus.
+Pursuant to an engagement letter agreement, dated May 17, 2011, we also have agreed to grant compensation warrants to Rodman & Renshaw, LLC and/or its designees to purchase that number of our shares of common stock equal to 5.0% of the number of shares of common stock sold by us in this offering (excluding the shares issuable upon exercise of the warrants sold by us in this offering), or up to an aggregate of [•] shares, at an exercise price of \$[•] per share, which warrants shall be in certificated form.
+We also have agreed to reimburse Rodman & Renshaw, LLC for actual expenses incurred in connection with the public offering in an amount up to 0.5% of the gross proceeds from the securities sold hereunder, subject to compliance with FINRA Rule 5110(f)(2)(D).
+In compliance with the guidelines of FINRA, under no circumstances will the fee, commission or discount received by the underwriters for this offering or any other FINRA member or independent broker-dealer exceed 8.0% of the gross proceeds to us in this offering or any other offering in the U.S. pursuant to the this prospectus supplement and the accompanying prospectus.

-The compensation warrants otherwise will be substantially on the same terms as the warrants offered hereby, except that the exercise price shall be 125% of the public offering price per share, the exercise period shall be five years from the effective date of the "shelf" registration statement on Form S-3 of which this prospectus supplement and the accompanying prospectus form a part, and they will comply with FINRA Rule 5110(g) in that for a period of six months after their date of issuance (which shall not be earlier than the closing date of this offering), neither the compensation warrants nor any shares issued upon exercise of the compensation warrants shall be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person, except the transfer of any security:
+The compensation warrants otherwise will be substantially on the same terms as the warrants offered by this prospectus supplement, except that the exercise price will be 125% of the public offering price per share, the exercise period will expire five years from the effective date of the "shelf" registration statement on Form S-3 of which this prospectus supplement and the accompanying prospectus form a part, or April 1, 2015, and they will comply with FINRA Rule 5110(g) in that for a period of six months after their date of issuance (which shall not be earlier than the closing date of this offering), neither the compensation warrants nor any shares issued upon exercise of the compensation warrants shall be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person, except the transfer of any security: